A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 In the left panels of Fig.~\ref{fig:cooling_results_fast_cooling1} and \ref{fig:cooling_results_fast_cooling2}, it is also seen that the increase of mass cooling rates at high redshift in the simulation is more gradual and appears earlier than in the SA model.
 This is an artificial effect caused by our temperature threshold for cooling.
 According to Eq(\ref{eq:cooling_T_limit}), a gas cell is allowed to cool only if its temperature is high enough.
 The temperature threshold roughly corresponds to the virial temperature of a halo with mass $2\times 10^{10}\Msol$.
 In a halo with $M_{\rm halo}\ll 2\times 10^{10}\Msol$, an artificial hot gas halo forms due to the absence of radiative cooling.
 As shown by Fig.~\ref{fig:fit_hot_gas_profile}, in the simulation the hot gas in the central region of a halo tends to have higher temperature.
 Therefore, in the simulation, when a halo is still below $2\times 10^{10}\Msol$, the cooling has already begun in its central region, and later, when the halo is more massive, the cooling gradually extends over the whole hot gas halo.
 Therefore, the mass cooling rate gradually rises in the simulation.
 In the SA model, since it is assumed that the hot gas halo has a temperature equal to $T_{\rm vir}$ independently of radius, the hot gas halo can only start cooling when the halo mass reaches $2\times 10^{10}\Msol$, and once cooling is allowed, the whole hot gas halo starts cooling immediately.
 Therefore, the cooling rate rises sharply, but slightly later than in the simulation.

 We also note that in some rare cases the SA model starts cooling earlier than the simulation.
-This is because the Dhalo merger tree used in the SA model is extracted from the dark matter only simulation, and it can be slightly different from the halo growth history in the hydrodynamical simulation.
-Usually this small difference does not strongly affect the cooling, but if such differences occur near a halo mass $2\times 10^{10}\Msol$, then it can happen that in the SA model the halo reaches $2\times 10^{10}\Msol$ first and starts cooling, while the corresponding halo in the hydrodynamical simulation reaches this mass slightly later, and thus starts cooling slightly later.
+This is because the Dhalo masses from the dark matter only simulations (used in the SA model) and hydrodynamical simulations can be slightly different, and sometimes this difference causes the halo in the SA model to pass the threshold for cooling first.